amnahkhatun/frontend-prep-cheatsheet/README.md

 Since 1 < 101 < 1000, the third rule (C) has a greater level of specificity, and therefore will be applied.
 ```
+- One common use for display: inline-block is to display list items horizontally instead of vertically
 ### JS

 **ES2021**